xxysxka/TextRecognitionDataGenerator/README.md

-- Add Curved text generation,  (first version .... )
+- Add Curved text generator,
   - you can define `-or 2` or `--orientation 2` to generate curved text

   - Add `--radius` argument to define the curved text radius